junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Not the 'best friend' part."
 Dean swallows, feeling a funny twist in the gut.

-"We were practically together every single day, I was always so happy to just *be* around her.
+"We were practically together every single day.
+I was always so happy to just *be* around her.
 But she never really looked at me that way.
-And you know what she said when she told people why we were just 'best friend'?"
+And you know what she said when she told people why we were just 'best friends'?"
 Rory pauses for a brief moment, not really waiting for an answer.
 Dean just waits.

 "Because she thought I wasn't into girls."
 Rory chuckles softly.
 "Because I never spared a look at any other girls."